Abdulrahman-Kamel/mini-hacks/check-runing/README.md

 ## About script
-After you enumeration subdomains via tools ex amass,sublist3r,etc.. you will found many subdomains not working , just old subdomains <br>
+After you enumeration subdomains via tools example amass,sublist3r,etc.. you will found many subdomains not working , just old subdomains <br>
 This mini script will check ip/domain resolve or no [appending on ping command] , important use before run nmap scanner or -Pn argument in nmap tool or many scanner tool  <br>
 Take hosts.txt file ,, return which resolve/runing , take 3 argument (hosts.txt=Required, output.txt=Required, threads=Optional)